-The course adopts psychological theory as a methodology for studying literature and its cultural contexts.
-4350 Senior Seminar in the Humanities (3-3-0) Cross-listed as ENG 4330.
-Credit may not be earned for both.
-Prerequisite: Senior standing and 18 upper-level hours in the humanities, including HUM 3310/ ENG 3340.
-A review of key issues in interpretation and understanding from philosophy, literature, history and the arts.
-It aims to provide students with means for synthesizing their studies in the liberal arts.
-This course is the capstone for the Humanities program.
-4380 Field Experience in Humanities Prerequisite: 60 hours toward degree and approval of department chair Placement of students in jobs involving areas in the humanities within the private and public sectors.
-Work may be paid or unpaid.
-Written reports, conferences with the instructor and other academic work are required.
+4390 Honors Readings in Insurance and Risk Management Prerequisite: A grade of B or better in all IRM courses, 2.75 GPA in all business courses, approval of program coordinator and instructor.
+Investigation of significant topics or problems in insurance, risk management, and theory.
 May be repeated once for credit.
-4390 Special Topics in the Humanities (3-3-0) Prerequisite: ENG 1302 and junior standing.
-Selected topics in the arts and/or humanities.
-May be repeated once when topic varies.
-4399 Directed Study in Humanities Prerequisite: Junior standing, formal approval of department chair and dean, cumulative GPA of 3.0 and GPA of 3.3 in the specific area of directed study.
-Selected topics in the humanities; intensive individual study under the guidance of a member of the faculty.
+4399 Directed Study in Insurance and Risk Management Prerequisite: Completion of IRM core courses and approval of program coordinator and instructor.
+Specialized research, reading, and study in insurance and risk management to meet the needs and interests of the individual student.
+Offered on an arranged basis only.
 MAT (Master of Arts in Teaching) 5301 Understanding the Middle School and High School Learner (3-3-0) Prerequisite: ETC 3301, completion of 75% of content area hours, and SOSE 3306 or post baccalaureate standing.
 Explores the relationship of psychological theories to learning and education in the middle school and high school environment.
 Emphasis on applying theories to action-based research and interventions with diverse students and families in urban settings.
 5302 Curriculum, Instruction, and Evaluation in Secondary Schools (3-3-0) Prerequisite: MAT 5301 or SED 3301, MAT 5305 or SED 3305.
 Explores the dynamic interactions among assessment, instruction, and curricular design for secondary students.
 Emphasizes professional decision-making based on theory and research.
 5305 Professional Roles and Responsibilities for Secondary Teachers (3-3-0) Prerequisite: ETC 3301, completion of 75% of content hours, and SOSE 3306 or post baccalaureate standing.
 Explores and evaluates a variety of theories and research pertaining to pedagogical issues including educational philosophy, the role of reflection, effective lesson design, lesson presentation, and other professional teaching roles and responsibilities.
 5310 Understanding the EC-4 Learner and the Learning Environment (3-3-3) Prerequisite: READ 3305, PED 3304, and admission to ACP-MAT program.
 A field-based course that explores the relationship of psychological theories to learning and education in the early childhood environment.
 Emphasis on applying theories to action-based research and interventions with diverse students and families in urban settings.
 5311 Mathematics Methods for EC-4 (3-3-3) Prerequisite: READ 3305, PED 3304, and admission to ACP-MAT program.
 A field-based course that examines and emphasizes learner-centered mathematics for EC-4 students.
 Focuses on research-based approaches to support the effective teaching of mathematics.
 Students will evaluate research studies and recent trends and issues to aid the development of standards-based and outcome-based mathematics learning experiences for diverse learners.
 5312 Managing the Secondary Environment for Student Success (3-3-0) Prerequisite: ETC 3301, completion of 75% of content area hours, and SOSE 3306 or post baccalaureate standing.
 Emphasizes enhancing achievement for all secondary age learners.
 Includes planning outcome-oriented learning experiences, using effective communication techniques, choosing a variety of instructional materials and resources, using formal and informal assessment, and managing environment to maintain a positive classroom climate.
 5313 Literacy Curriculum, Methods, and Assessment EC-2 (3-3-3) Prerequisite: READ 3305, PED 3304, admission to ACP-MAT program, and concurrent enrollment in Block I. A field-based course focusing on research on current methods, strategies, and curricular resources for teaching and assessing emergent literacy in the EC-2 classroom.
 5314 Curriculum, Methods, and Assessment in EC-4 Reading, Science, and Social Studies (3-3-0) Prerequisite: Departmental approval.